Ensemble optimal control for managing drug resistance in cancer therapies: Introduction

+where $\U\coloneqq \{{D} \in L^2([0,T],\R): 0\leq {D(t)}\leq {D_{\max}} \, \mbox{ for a.e. } {t}\}$, ${N_D^\theta(t)}$ is derived from \cref{eq:intro_soph_model}, and $\ell\colon \R\to\R$ is a proper penalization cost on the tumor size. {For the problem of minimizing \eqref{eq:intro_funct}, we provide a $\Gamma$-convergence result (see \cref{thm:exist_Gamma}), and we provide the explicit expression for the projected gradient field (\cref{prop:grad_rep,prop:g_descent}), moving beyond \cite{scag23gf,Scag23}, where the control variable was unconstrained.} {Finally, we observe that,} roughly speaking, minimizing \eqref{eq:intro_funct} means that we look for a control that `does \emph{on average} a good job on the elements of the ensemble'.
+In this regard, we point out that, even though a \emph{minimax} ensemble control formulation is a viable option (see \cite{Scag25}), in the application that we are considering here it is rather distant from the clinical practice.
+Indeed, the focus on the improvement of the least favorable cases usually comes at the expenses of a performance degradation on the most likely ones.

-Here, we study a system that describes the evolution of the two sub\-populations of a tumor (sensitive and resistant) when the patient is undergoing a pharmacological treatment.
-Namely, adopting the same notations as in \cite{turnover2021}, we render the competition for the limited resources through a Lotka-Volterra system, and we address the following ODE in $\R^2$:
+{In the second part of the paper}, we study a {simplified} system that describes the {dynamics} of the two sub\-populations of a tumor (sensitive and resistant) when the patient is undergoing a pharmacological treatment. {Following \cite{cunningham2018optimal,turnover2021}, in the present analysis we assume that the resistant sub\-population consists of descendants of pre-existing clones, and we do not include a mechanism of acquired (secondary) resistance.} Namely, adopting the same notations as in \cite{turnover2021}, we render the competition for the limited resources through a Lotka-Volterra system, and we address the following ODE in $\R^2$:

-where the time-dependent functions $t\mapsto S(t)$ and $t\mapsto R(t)$ denote, respectively, the amount of cells of the tumor population at the instant $t$ that are sensitive and resistant to a certain drug, while $t\mapsto N(t)$ accounts for the total population.
+where the time-dependent functions $t\mapsto S(t)$ and $t\mapsto R(t)$ denote, respectively, the amount of cells of the tumor population at the instant $t$ that are sensitive and resistant to a certain drug, while $t\mapsto N(t)$ accounts for the total population {(see also \cref{tab:simplified_parameters})}.
 In \cref{eq:intro_model} the control is $t\mapsto D(t)$, which takes value in $[0,D_{\max}]$ and represents the drug concentration in the tumor environment.
 In our model, we assume that the fraction of cells killed by the drug is linearly proportional to the given dose.
-This classical hypothesis, formulated in \cite{NortonSimon77} by Norton and Simon, has been widely adopted in the literature (see, e.g., \cite{schattler2015optimal,turnover2021}).
-As usual, in order to get a non-dimensional system of equations, we perform in \cref{eq:intro_model} the time re\-parametrization and the function transformations as follows:
+This classical hypothesis, formulated in \cite{NortonSimon77}, has been widely adopted in the literature (see, e.g., \cite{schattler2015optimal,turnover2021}).

-We observe that in \cref{eq:intro_model} $r_S$ denotes the reproduction rate of the sensitive cells, and it is employed for the change in the time-scale.
-Consequently, when using the time variable $\tau$, the sensitive cells have unitary reproduction rate.
-Moreover, the constant $K>0$ denotes the carrying capacity of the system, i.e., the maximal tumor population that the surrounding environment can support.
-Finally, we rescale as well the time-independent parameters appearing in \cref{eq:intro_model}:

-We collect in $\theta \coloneqq (\hat d_D, \hat d_T, \hat r_R, \hat f_0)$ the non-negative constants that parametrize the ensemble of systems described below, and that affect both the dynamics and the Cauchy datum.
-Therefore, we obtain the following non-dimensional evolution laws: